Colts’ Matt Ryan again proves ‘there’s always time’ for comeback; No. 43 chases down Chiefs

 Forget about whatever’s happened.
 Just give me one more shot.

-Ryan and the Colts delivered the knockout punch even though they faced a first-and-20 at the KC 39 following a holding penalty against left tackle Matt Holmes.
+Ryan and the Colts delivered the knockout punch even though they faced a first-and-20 at the KC 39 following a holding penalty against left tackle Matt Pryor.

 No problem.
 Jonathan Taylor broke off a 13-yard gain, then rookie wideout Alec Pierce stretched for a high, hard delivery from Ryan for a 14-yard reception on 2nd-and-7.
 The game-winner to Woods soon followed.